JasonKimJaeho/JasonKimJaeho/README.md

 ### Hi there 👋

- 🤔 My area of interest is Investment(Quantitative Investing), Factor investing and Porfolio, and recently I've also become interested in Algorith trading and Machine Learning.
+ 🤔 My area of interest is Investment(Quantitative Investing), Factor investing and Porfolio, and recently I've also become interested Machine Learning.

  🤔 I am studying quantitative investment methods and documenting the process on my GitHub.